getjavelin/documentation/docs/javelin-core/privacyredaction.md

-# Data Loss Prevention (DLP)
+# Data Protection

-Coming soon...

 ### Real-time Monitoring

-Javelin's DLP monitors data in real-time, providing instant alerts for any suspicious activity or potential data breaches.
+Javelin's Data Protection Engine monitors data in real-time, providing instant alerts for any suspicious activity or potential data breaches.

 ### Customizable Protection Policies
 Administrators can define specific data protection policies based on the organization's unique needs.
-This includes setting up rules for what constitutes sensitive data and determining the appropriate protective actions.
+This includes setting up rules for what constitutes sensitive data and determining the appropriate protective actions based on a large catalog of supported infotype classifiers.

 ### Automated Response Actions
 Upon detecting a potential breach, Javelin's DLP can take automated actions, such as blocking data transfers, encrypting sensitive data, or notifying administrators.